 16.5 Advice and leaving the court

-16.5.1 Only when the shuttle is not in play (Law 15), shall a player be permitted to receive advice during a match.
+16.5.1 Only when the shuttle is not in play (Law 15) and until the players have taken up position to serve and receive shall a player be permitted to receive advice during a match.

-16.5.2 No player shall leave the court during a match without the umpire's permission, except during the intervals as described in Law 16.2.
+16.5.2 No player shall leave the court during a match without the umpire's permission, causing delay to play, except during the intervals as described in Law 16.2.

 16.6 A player shall not: